dsahern/cldemos/README.md

 user, to install lldpd and perf on all nodes and a few workaround using the vagrant box image for Ubuntu 16.04.

+Vagrant versionis 1.8.5 and 1.8.6 are known to work.

 Ansible
 -------